sce/flot/API.md

   8. Shutdown: this mostly happens in case a plot is overwritten

 Each hook is simply a function which is put in the appropriate array.
-You can add them through the "hooks" option, and they are also available after the plot is constructed as the "hooks" attribute on the returned plot object, e.g.
+You can add them through the `hooks` option, and they are also available after the plot is constructed as the `hooks` attribute on the returned plot object, e.g.

 ```js